-This column sets forth the nominal amount of the discretionary bonus awarded to each executive for services rendered during 2012.
+(1) This column sets forth the nominal amount of the discretionary bonus awarded to each executive for services rendered during 2013.
 A portion of this amount was paid in the form of a cash bonus and the balance was paid in the form of restricted stock valued at a discount of 25% to the market value of the Company's common stock.

-- (2) This column sets forth the cash amount of the discretionary bonus awarded to each executive for services rendered during 2012.
-These amounts were paid in fiscal 2013. - (3) This column sets forth the number of shares of restricted stock awarded to each executive and the value of the shares calculated in accordance with the Stock Compensation Topic of the Accounting Standards Codification.
+(2) This column sets forth the cash amount of the discretionary bonus awarded to each executive for services rendered during 2013.
+These amounts were paid in fiscal 2014.

+(3) This column sets forth the number of shares of restricted stock awarded to each executive and the value of the shares calculated in accordance with the Stock Compensation Topic of the Accounting Standards Codification.
 These shares vest over a period of three years.
-These shares were granted on December 14, 2012, and had a fair market value of \$17.69 per share on the date of grant. - (4) Due to Mr. Anderson's retirement on October 1, 2012 and pursuant to the terms of the Executive Performance Plan, all of Mr. Anderson's discretionary bonus was paid in cash.
+These shares were granted on December 14, 2013, and had a fair market value of \$20.52 per share on the date of grant.